nodeca/pica/README.md

   tile: 1024,           // Tile width/height.
 Images are processed
                         // by regions, to restrict peak memory use.

-  features: [ 'all' ],  // Mostly for testing, restricts
+  features: [ 'js', 'wasm', 'ww' ], // Control used features.
-                        // available features.
 Can be:
                         // [ 'js', 'wasm', 'cib', 'ww' ] or [ 'all' ]
+                        // Note, resize via .createImageBitmap disabled
+                        // by default due bad quality.

   idle: 2000,           // Cache timeout, ms. Webworkers create
                         // is not fast.
 This option allow reuse